Skip to content

 Question

-Based on the traits expressed in the offspring, identify the all recombinant genotypes for genes A and H. These genotypes result from crossover events that occur between the two genes A and H during meiosis.
+Based on the traits expressed in the offspring, identify the all recombinant genotypes for genes E and F. These genotypes result from crossover events that occur between the two genes E and F during meiosis.

 More than one genotype will be correct.
 Select all that apply.

-Click to show Parental Genotypes from Three-Point Test Crosses example problem
+Click to show Parental Genotype Combinations in a Three-Point Test Cross example problem

 Three-Point Test Cross Problem